Growth Deals give local areas specific powers and freedoms to help support economic growth, create jobs and invest in local projects.

 We have agreed implementation and budgets for each project within the Deal and work has already started.
 The HALO Kilmarnock, on the former Johnnie Walker site in Kilmarnock, was the first project to commence with contractors starting on site in October 2019.

-The Working for a Healthy Economy project, which will target large scale investment in occupational health services to ensure that Ayrshire has the required workforce to drive economic growth in the future, will commence delivery in April 2021.
+The Working for a Healthy Economy project commenced delivery in April 2021 and targets large scale investment in occupational health services to ensure that Ayrshire has the required workforce to drive economic growth in the future.

-The Community Wealth Building project will be implemented in April 2021 and will develop an Ayrshire approach to Community Wealth Building that enhances wealth, ensures fair and meaningful work, and creates successful places throughout the region.
+The Community Wealth Building project is currently being implemented and will develop an Ayrshire approach to Community Wealth Building that enhances wealth, ensures fair and meaningful work, and creates successful places throughout the region.

-Design and feasibility studies are under way for the National Energy Research Demonstrator project, as well as the Commercial Space, Aerospace and Space Innovation Centre and Roads projects at Prestwick.
+Design and feasibility studies are under way for the Community Renewable Energy project, as well as the Commercial Space, Aerospace and Space Innovation Centre and Roads projects at Prestwick.

 Funds for each project will be released based on the sign-off of the individual business case, and the state of readiness to proceed.
 Relationships between interdependent projects will influence the timing as we move forward, and each Council will determine the timelines for projects in their respective areas.